git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 ## Workshop Overview
 During this COVID crisis, a lot of storefronts are closed.
 Retailers are increasingly trying to manage sales through their websites to compensate.
 For a customer like myself, I would love to have an experience that is truly exceptional.
 So, how can a retailer change their established business process to provide an excellent customer experience and that too in a very short span of time?
-### What can the retailer can do ?
+### What can the retailer do?
 They can 'automatically' waive the shipping fees for their loyal customers !
-Helps customers save time (for contacting customer service via phone or chat) as well as, literally save money !
+Helps customers save time (no need to contact customer service via phone or chat) as well as, literally save money!

 ### What should the retailer do to provide this customer experience for their loyal customers ?
 They have to